Altinn/altinn-studio-docs/content/app/getting-started/navigation/_index.en.md

 ---
-title: Navigation in Altinn Studio
+title: Navigate Altinn Studio
-linktitle: Navigation
+linktitle: Navigate Altinn Studio
 description: Navigating between the different parts of Altinn Studio.
 toc: true
-weight: 200
+weight: 120
 ---

 As a user of Altinn Studio, you can use different tools, depending on expertise, preferences and the complexity of what you want to develop.